A comparison of draw systems in customizable card games

 Used by: Keyforge, Middle Earth, Doomtown, Rage

-The system used by Vampire: The Eternal struggle had clear benefits its benefits but also a rather large number of flaws to go with it.
-And several designers, including Richard Garfield himself, worked to improve it.
+The system used by Vampire: The Eternal struggle had clear benefits but also a rather large number of flaws.
+Hence, several designers, including Richard Garfield himself, worked to improve it.

 The best of these tweaks was drawing up to handsize.
 That is, instead of drawing a card the exact moment you play another, you only draw them at the end of turn and only up to a certain number.